-Residence halls are not child proofed and therefore residents are not permitted to babysit children in the hall.
+Residence halls are not child-proofed, so residents are not permitted to babysit children in the hall.

 Lights are to remain on in all residence hall lobbies and the fitness room anytime they are open and occupied.
-Residence hall lobbies are open from 9am-curfew each day.
-The fitness room in HCT is available to all students from 6:00 a.m. until 9:00 p.m Monday through Friday, 12:00pm until 9:00pm on Saturdays, and 3:00pm until 9:00pm on Sundays.
+Residence hall lobbies are open from 9 am-midnight each day.
+The fitness room in HCT is available to all students from 6:00 a.m. until 9:00 p.m.
+Monday through Friday, 12:00 pm until 9:00 pm on Saturdays, and 3:00 pm until 9:00 pm on Sundays.
+These hours may be adjusted with the approval of the Student Life Office.

-The elevator is available to all students moving into their rooms at the beginning of each semester, or moving out of their rooms at the end of each semester.
+The elevator is available to all students moving into their rooms at the beginning of each semester or moving out of their rooms at the end of each semester.
 At other times students need to secure permission from the RHD before they use the elevator.